DOCKER

 -

-: saves an image (with layers and metadata) to a tar archive. -
+docker save: saves an image (with layers and metadata) to a tar archive. -

-: exports a container's filesystem as a tar archive without metadata.
+docker export: exports a container's filesystem as a tar archive without metadata.

 32. How do you import/export Docker images?